 In addition to the potential long periods of incarceration and significant fines, conviction of sexual assault results in sex offender registration and treatment.
 Treatment is overseen by the Sex Offender Management Board (SOMB) and involves an expensive “reprogramming” of an offender's behavior.
 Sex Offender Registration requires those convicted to report a great deal of personal information that becomes visible on the public registry such as full name, DOB, address, email / social media, and vehicle information.
 Charges with these potential consequences require an especially aggressive defense.
 Hiring an expert Colorado Springs sexual assault attorney can be all the difference when facing sex assault charges.

 If you or someone you know is facing sexual assault charges, be smart.
-Contact the skillful defense lawyers at O'Malley and Sawyer at 303-830-0880.
+Contact the skillful defense lawyers at Sawyer Legal Group at 303-830-0880.
 Together, we can protect your future.